HuanMeng-official/LumenFlow/README.md

 ## Error Handling

-The application includes error handling for:
+The application includes comprehensive error handling for:
 - Network connectivity issues
 - API errors (invalid keys, rate limits, etc.)
 - Data parsing errors
+- File processing errors
+- Localization errors

-Errors are displayed to the user through the UI, typically in the chat interface or as alerts.
+Errors are displayed to the user through localized UI messages, typically in the chat interface or as alerts.
+All error messages are available in both English and Chinese.

 ## License